 28th September 1939

+Troops of the Polish Border Defence Corps (KOP) engage elements of the Red Army's 52nd Rifle Division defending Szack in Eastern Poland, destroying several T-26 tanks and routing the defending infantry force, briefly liberating the town.
+However, they withdrew later in the day as Red Army reinforcements arrive.
 German and Soviet Foreign Ministers meet in Moscow and agree to the modification of the secret 'spheres of influence' protocol contained in the Molotov-Ribbentrop Non-Aggression Pact, negotiated in August.
 Known as the 'German-Soviet Treaty of Friendship, Cooperation and Demarcation', it was agreed that Lithuania would move into the Soviet sphere and would retain the Belorussian and Ukrainian parts of Poland.
 In exchange, Germany was given the whole of ethnic Poland and would also be allocated all land on the left bank of the River Scheschupe from Lithuania.
 With the build-up of Soviet ground forces along the Estonian border becoming increasingly more apparent and with Soviet Air and Naval forces provocatively flying over and sailing through their territory.
 The Estonian government seeing no other choice, signs the 'mutual assistance' treaty, thereby allowing Soviet naval, air and army bases to be established across the country.

 29th September 1939

 As part of the conditions of Warsaw's surrender, the 140,000 soldiers of its garrison begin to leave the city and head towards German lines to be made prisoners of war.
+With the surrender of Warsaw, General Wiktor Thommée, in command of the Polish forces defending the Modlin Fortress and the surrounding area, agrees to surrender to the Germans.
+These forces are the remnants of the Modlin Army, which were encircled on the 13th of September and number approximately 24,000 officers and men.

 30th September 1939